reales/OB-Xd/README.md

 ## About

 OB-Xd 2 recreates the sound and character of the legendary [Oberheim OB-X](https://en.wikipedia.org/wiki/Oberheim_OB-X).
 The original was limited in some important ways, so a number of features were added and refined over the original design.
-It has been developed and maintained by discoDSP since 2014, with regular updates and bug fixes — most recently in December 2025.
+It has been developed and maintained by discoDSP since 2014, with regular updates and bug fixes — most recently in August 2026.

 ## Key Features